dgcnz/second-brain/docs/000 Zettelkasten/Hardware-specific structured pruning.md

 > [!important] Key Idea
 > Some GPU architectures can take advantage of specific sparsity patterns.

+According to [this](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/) the training procedure would look as follows:
+> NVIDIA has developed a simple and universal recipe for sparsifying deep neural networks for inference using this 2:4 structured sparsity pattern. **The network is first trained using dense weights, then fine-grained structured pruning is applied, and finally the remaining non-zero weights are fine-tuned with additional training step**s.
+This method results in virtually no loss in inferencing accuracy based on evaluation across dozens of networks spanning vision, object detection, segmentation, natural language modeling, and translation.

 ![[Pasted image 20240615160945.png|Pasted image 20240615160945.png]]
 References: